-- 6.9.1 The electronic format enables students to answer questions on screen and may be appropriate for students with disability who use a computer as part of their usual adjustments when participating in classroom assessments and are not able to otherwise access the tests through any of the other adjustments available including the use of large print material or assistive technology as outlined above (Section 6.7), for example, students with disability who have at least one of the following: - severe vision problems and are not Braille proficient - severe physical disabilities which restrict movement.

-- 6.9.2 Students accessing the tests in this format are likely to need extra time.
-The allocation of extra time should be decided on a case by case basis.
-Refer to Section 6.11.1 for more details on allocating extra time. - 6.9.3 Schools wishing to access this adjustment must apply to their TAA in line with these protocols.
+- 6.9.1 The electronic test enables students to answer questions on screen.
+It may be an appropriate adjustment for students with disability who use a computer as a part of their usual adjustments when participating in classroom assessments.
+This is only available to students who are not able to access the tests through any of the other adjustments available, including the use of large print material or assistive technology as outlined above (section 6.7).
+For example, an electronic test format may be an appropriate adjustment for students with disability who have at least one of the following: - severe vision problems and are not braille proficient - severe physical disabilities which restrict movement. - 6.9.2 Students accessing the tests in this format are likely to need extra time.
+The allocation of extra time should be decided on a case-by-case basis.
+Refer to section 6.11.1 for more details on allocating extra time. - 6.9.3 Schools wishing to access this adjustment must apply to their TAA in line with these protocols.